-The oldest continuously running folk festival in New Jersey takes place each year on the New Brunswick Campus, with music, food, and crafts.
-The festival is managed by Rutgers undergraduates.
+The oldest continuously running folk festival in New Jersey takes place each year at Rutgers–New Brunswick with music, food, and crafts.
+The festival is managed by undergraduates.

 The festival showcases films from the past and present that are rooted in Jewish culture, covering all genres, including documentaries and dramas.

-Whether concentrating on an undergraduate degree in dance from Mason Gross School of the Arts or enjoying your free time with a student group in hip-hop or Middle Eastern traditions, dance at Rutgers gives you a way to express yourself.
+Express yourself through dance at Rutgers, working toward an undergraduate degree from Mason Gross School of the Arts or simply enjoying free time with a student group in hip-hop or Middle Eastern traditions.

-Let your voice be heard by participating in a vocal program at the Mason Gross School of the Arts or one of the many student organizations featuring styles from a capella to contemporary to gospel.
+Raise your voice in a vocal program at the Mason Gross School of the Arts or one of the many student organizations with styles from pitch-perfect acapella to contemporary to gospel.